Nullreff/redpile-old/README.md

 **TICK**

-Sets all torches to have a power of 15 and propagates the signal out to nearby wire, decreasing by one every time.
+Runs a single redstone tick.
-Any blocks affected by the tick will be returned in the format `(x,y,z) power material direction`.
+Any blocks affected by the tick will be returned in the format `(x,y,z) power`.

+Currently implemented are:

+* WIRE - Propigates power
+* TORCH - Powers wires and switches off when powered

 **STATUS**